pvillano/pvillano.github.io/content/post/hanoi/index.md

 where _n_ is the number of disks.
 This puzzle has 32 disks, and performs one move per second.
-It was started on January 1, 1970 and will complete on January 19, 2038.
+It was started on January 1, 1970 and will complete 68 years later, on January 19, 2038.